In this explainer, we will learn how to identify the conditions for two matrices to be equal.

 Given that determine the values of , and .

-Given that the two matrices are equal, we can make the comparison for each entry: which gives the system of linear equations
+Recall that for two matrices of the same order, they are only equal if all their corresponding entries are equal.
+Thus, we can make the comparison for each entry: which gives the system of linear equations

-Now that we have , we calculate that
+Now that we have found and , we notice that we can solve for .
+This gives us

 - Matrix equality is a strict condition.
-If for any then .
+If there are any and such that , then .

-- If and are two matrices with different orders, then .
+- Additionally, if and are of different orders, then .